 Sometimes I do not move forward with something I intend to do, and I don’t know why.
 Usually something is revealed later that makes sense of the delay, and this just happened.
 A few weeks ago I had a wonderful conversation with Andrew Kyle McGregor on his Hermit’s Lamp Podcast.
 I would usually blog about the interview immediately, and for some reason I did not.

 I spoke to Carrie about the dream, and she said why not connect with Andrew, he is lovely and maybe I was to be on his show.
 Between the time I actually came on the show and when Andrew and I first scheduled the interview I had three dreams about he and I looking at and creating an African Orisha deck together.
 The Orishas are the ancient gods and goddesses of many names depending on the region, all with their base in the big continent.
 Andrew is a traditional follower of Lecumi, one of the pathways connected to the Orishas.
-The Orisha’s have come to me unbidden, and I have not yet been drawn to practice with other earth-plane folks or have the more traditional trainings.
+2019 UPDATE: Andrew recently released his Orisha deck through Llewellyn.

 So back to Andrew and the dreams.
 I surprised him on the show with the information about seeing us working on an Orisha deck, and we had a discussion about some of the other Orisha/Lecumi/Vodoun decks out there.
 The conversation was delicious, and you may want to listen to the entire fifty minutes.
 A few days ago I got an email from Andrew, and he said he spoke to his teacher, and he has decided to create an Orisha deck.
 I am so excited to see where he goes with it, I have not found an African deck that speaks to me yet.
 Jera Babylon Rootweaver is working on one that I am excited about, but I would love to see more decks from African traditions.
 So Oracles really do come from the dreamtime.
 I know Robert Place’s entire Tarot career emerged from a dream, and they also come out of travels between the realms like Lisa de St. Croix’s journey where the Egyptian goddess Isis told her to create her own Tarot de St. Croix deck.

-When I was creating the Oracle of Initiation deck, the majority of the dreams about the deck had glowing black African ancestors with ash covered bodies.
-Other people even dreamed about the deck, months before it was begun.
+When I was creating the Oracle of Initiation deck, other people even dreamed about it months before it was begun.
 I have always wanted to share some of the dreams that inspired my deck, and this is just a few of them.
 There were also many elusive ones of animals and humans shape-shifting throughout the creation of the project.

 I officially began the deck April 6th, 2006, and as you can see I was having interesting dreams about decks years before my Oracle revealed itself.
 I did order Amy Swartz’s Wooden Tarot deck from Kickstarter, and have always loved decks on different materials like the rawhide cards of the Apache Indians.
 This range of dreams is two from me, and two from other strong dreamers in my life.
 Both of the dreams from the others prophesized the deck’s pathway before it emerged.